-D) FINANCIAL INSTRUMENTS
+B) FINANCIAL INSTRUMENTS

 The Corporation accounts for its financial instruments using IFRS 9 "Financial Instruments".
 Financial assets and liabilities are recognized when the Corporation becomes party to the contract and are initially measured at fair value.
 Measurement in subsequent periods is dependent upon the classification of the financial instrument.
-Cash and cash equivalents are measured at amortized cost
+Cash is measured at amortized cost which approximates the net realizable amount at December 31, 2022 and 2021.

-Financial liabilities are initially recognized at fair value and subsequently measured at amortized cost.
+Financial liabilities are initially recognized at fair value and subsequently measured at amortized cost which approximates the amount expected to be paid in settlement of these obligations.